MelonCode/react-tweakpane/readme.md

   })
 }, [])
 ```

 ## Roadmap 🛣️

-Here's a glimpse of what we've accomplished so far and what's in store for the future of `react-tweakpane`:
+Take a peek at what we've already made so far and our future plans for `react-tweakpane`:

 - [x] **Core Functionality**
 - [x] **Inputs Hooks**